 How Long Do I Have to File a Lawsuit After a Construction Accident in Florida?

-Most injured workers have four years to file a personal injury lawsuit.
+Most injured workers have either two or four years to file a personal injury lawsuit.
+The four-year statute of limitations deadline applies if your accident occurred on or before 3/23/2023, and a two-year deadline applies if it took place after that date.
 The deadline for workers’ compensation claims is much shorter.
 You should notify your employer within 30 days of the accident.
 If you wait too long, you’ll risk losing your right to compensation.

 Contact a St. Petersburg Construction Accident Lawyer for a Free Consultation